top

 VIDEO: David BOYD dies aged 87 (7pm ABC TV News NSW)

 Hon.
 Bob Hawke the former Prime Minister of Australia, Mrs Blanche D'Alpuget and Aniela VIDEO: Hon.
-Bob Hawke 23rd Prime Minister of Australia talks about Australian art and Galeria Aniela
+Bob Hawke Prime Minister of Australia

-PHOTO: (centre) Hon.
-Bob Hawke (right) Mrs. Blanche D'Alpuget (left) aniela Kos
+PHOTO: Hon.
+Bob Hawke (centre) Mrs. Blanche D'Alpuget (right) Aniela Kos (left)

 RETURN TOP